ShubhankarK/task1/README.md

         Steps for execution:
           • Enter http://localhost:8080/setcookie in the search bar of your browser.
           • After entering the above URL, you will be redirected to the task1-3.html which is situated in the templates folder.
-          • The rendered html page will show that cookie is set, further, if you wish to read the cookie, you may “Click here to readt he cookie”.
+          • The rendered html page will show that cookie is set, further, if you wish to read the cookie, you may “Click here to read the cookie”.

 Sub-task 4: